 - Anti-spam filter

 - This system identifies incoming spam and tags it.
 The other two options —Webmail filtering and email program filtering — can't work without it.
 See the Anti-Spam Filter page to learn how the system determines what qualifies as spam and what does not.
 It will help you understand how best to use the other options.

 - Webmail filtering

 - This is the most effective way to kill spam.
 A Webmail spam filter can filter or discard spam before it enters your Inbox.

 - You can configure your email program so that it shunts spam headed for your Inbox into a "Trash," "Antispam," or "Junk" folder instead.

 Spam-filtering is a complex and tricky business.
 Legitimate email can be marked as spam while obvious spam gets through.
 The spammers continue to refine their approaches in order to avoid detection filtering.
 So far, no spam-filtering product can claim to eliminate 100% of all spam.
 In fact, success rates in the 40 to 60 percent range seem to be the best that have been achieved so far.

-Sometimes the cure for spam can be worse than the problem; email blacklists are an example.
-Once in a while Stanford's email gateways get placed on an Internet spam blacklist.
+Sometimes the cure for spam can be worse than the problem; email blocklists are an example.
+Once in a while Stanford's email gateways get placed on an Internet spam blocklist.
 When this happens, email sent from Stanford mail servers gets bounced back to its sender, even when the message is perfectly legitimate (non-spam) email.
 Why does this happen?
 Can Stanford do anything about it?
-The Blacklists page provides information that sheds some light on the topic.
+The Blocklists page provides information that sheds some light on the topic.